dechamps/ASIO401/FAQ.md

    - To avoid this issue, please ensure that the ASIO Host Application closes the ASIO stream properly.
 This can be verified by looking for the presence of a `stop()`  call near the end of the [ASIO401 log][logging].
+   - This issue only seems to affect the QA401.
+QA403 devices appear unaffected, and will not continue to output DC when abruptly stopped.
- - **The input (record) path is AC-coupled** in the QA401 hardware itself.
+ - **The input (record) path is AC-coupled** in the QA40x hardware itself.
    - In other words, DC offsets on the input cannot be measured using ASIO401.
      This is a hardware limitation.
-   - Note, however, that a very small amount of DC (less than -60 dBFS) will typically linger in the input signal for about 20 seconds after streaming starts if the attenuator is disengaged.
+   - In the case of the QA401, a very small amount of DC (less than -60 dBFS) will typically linger in the input signal for about 20 seconds after streaming starts if the attenuator is disengaged.
 This is a [known issue][issue17].
  - **Be careful about applying a large DC offset to the QA401 inputs, as it can damage the hardware.**
    - This is especially true if the attenuator is disengaged.
-Make sure the [`attenuator`][attenuator] option is set to true if there is any risk that the QA401 inputs will be exposed to DC.
+Make sure the attenuator is engaged if there is any risk that the QA401 inputs will be exposed to DC.
    - See the QA401 User Manual from QuantAsylum for details.

 ---